Caring for our coastline

 • Fire prevention.

 New and returning volunteers are always welcomed.
 Some events require registration, for others you may be able to turn up and introduce yourself.
-If you have a passion for nature and conservation, or are just interested to learn more and help the community, find out more about Friends Groups within the City's webpage.
+If you have a passion for nature and conservation, or are just interested to learn more and help the community, find out more about Friends Group within the City's webpage.

 Protect our beaches at all times of the year